Proximal Cantor systems with topological rank 2 are residually scrambled: Abstract

 \section{Abstract}

+Downarowicz and Maass (2008) proposed topological ranks for all homeomorphic Cantor minimal dynamical systems using properly ordered Bratteli diagrams.
+In this study, we adopt this definition to the case of all essentially minimal zero-dimensional systems.
+We consider the cases in which topological ranks are 2 and unique minimal sets are fixed points.
+Akin and Kolyada (2003), in their study of Li--Yorke sensitivity, showed that if the unique minimal set of an essentially minimal system is a fixed point, then the system must be proximal.
+However, a finite topological rank implies expansiveness; furthermore, in the case of proximal Cantor systems with topological rank 2, the expansiveness is always from the lowest degree.

-In this paper, we show that all the Cantor proximal systems with topological rank 2 are residually scrambled.
-Further, some properties of such systems are investigated.
-As a result of our previous study, Cantor proximal systems with finite topological rank are considered symbolic.
-We show that for the Bratteli--Vershik representation of Cantor proximal systems with topological rank 2, the expansiveness is always from the lowest degree.
-Such systems have at most two ergodic measures.
-Further, we present a necessary and sufficient condition for the unique ergodicity of these systems.
-In addition, we present some topologically mixing examples that are uniquely ergodic in some cases but not so in other cases.
-Moreover, we present examples that are weakly mixing, not topologically mixing, and uniquely ergodic.
-Finally, we show that the number of ergodic measures of systems that are not weakly mixing can be both 1 and 2.
+Rank 2 zero-dimensional systems might be thought as a part of the rank 1 transformations that are considered in the vast field of ergodic theory.
+However, these systems are also interesting from the perspective of topological chaos theory; e.g., in this study, we show that all proximal Cantor systems with topological rank 2 are residually scrambled.
+In addition, we investigate the finite invariant measures on these systems.
+Evidently, such systems have at most two ergodic measures.
+We present a necessary and sufficient condition for the unique ergodicity of these systems.
+In addition, we show that the number of ergodic measures of systems that are topologically mixing can be 1 and 2.
+Moreover, we present examples that are topologically weakly mixing, not topologically mixing, and uniquely ergodic.
+Finally, we show that the number of ergodic measures of systems that are not weakly mixing can be 1 and 2.